kivy/kivy/FAQ.md

 #### I get an "ImportError: No module named _event".
 How come?

   If you use Kivy from our development version, you must compile it before using it.
-Check :ref:`installation guide<installation-canonical>` for more information.
+Check [installation guide](https://kivy.org/doc/stable/gettingstarted/installation.html) for more information.

 ## Android Questions